 Through their involvement in the MindLeaps program, youth are making better life decisions and finding a productive path to improve their lives in a foreign country.
 As the mother of one refugee child said, “I have never seen my daughter smiling so much.
 She is so confident.
 God bless this program.”

 In 2020, MindLeaps began work on a new program at a second refugee settlement in Uganda, Rwamwanja Refugee Settlement.

 Rwamwanja Refugee Settlement, located in Southwestern Uganda, opened in 2012 to host refugees fleeing the DRC due to violence in North and South Kivu.
 The settlement currently hosts over 73,000 refugees from DRC, Rwanda, South Sudan, Burundi, Kenya, CAR, Senegal and Somalia.
 82% of the population are women and children and 40% of primary age children do not go to school.

 MindLeaps is building a permanent program in Rwamwanja with the goal of expanding educational opportunities and academic success of vulnerable girls and improving the mental health and resiliency of refugee youth.
-MindLeaps is currently training 10 youth leaders to become permanent community-based teachers in Rwamwanja Refugee Settlement.
+MindLeaps trained 10 youth leaders to become permanent community-based teachers in Rwamwanja Refugee Settlement.

 In 2022, MindLeaps will launch the Virtual Academy for 40 refugee female youth living in Rwamwanja, made possible by the support of UNFCU.